Treble (rugby league): Women's Treble

+Featherstone Rovers

+Fetherstone Rovers were the first women's team in British rugby league to achieve the treble in 2012 when they won the inaugural Challenge Cup, finished top of the Women's Premier Division and won the Championship final.

 Thatto Heath Crusaders / St Helens

-Until 2021 Thatto Heath Crusaders were the only women's team to achieve the treble in British rugby league when they won all three trophies in 2016.
+Thatto Heath Crusaders achieved the treble twice when they won all three trophies in 2013 and 2016.
 The team then won again under the new St Helens name in 2021.

 Bradford Bulls

-Bradford Bulls became the second team to complete the women's treble a year later in 2017.
+In 2017, Bradford Bulls became the third team to complete the women's treble.

+Wigan Warriors

+Wigan Warriors completed the treble in 2025, doing so as a amateur side with three semi-professional teams in the league.